Rbektas39/Bektas---Data---Science---Portfolio/README.md

 - 📊 Economics major with hands-on experience in data analysis and modeling
 - 🌱 Interested in sustainability, renewable energy, and impact-driven work
 - 🧠 Comfortable translating technical analysis into clear, non-technical insights
-- 📍 Currently based in the U.S., with international academic experience
+- 📍 Currently based in the U.S., but grew up in the UK

 ---